FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 **Dependencies:**
 - Task 4.4 (Create Common Functions Script)
 - Task 4.5 through 4.9 (Refactoring scripts to use Common-Functions.ps1)
-- Task 5 through 14 (All script creation tasks)
+- Task 5 through 12 (All script creation tasks)

-### 18. [ ] Perform End-to-End Workflow Test
+### 16. [ ] Perform End-to-End Workflow Test

 **Prompt:**
 ```
 Perform an end-to-end test of the TDD workflow and document the results:
 1. Verify and update the scripts\TDDConfig.psd1 file with appropriate settings
 2. Start with the Initialize-TDDEnvironment.ps1 script
-3. Prepare app source using Prepare-AppSource.ps1
-4. Compile the main app using Compile-App.ps1
+3. Compile the main app using Compile-App.ps1
-5. Prepare test app source using Prepare-AppSource.ps1
-6. Compile the test app using Compile-TestApp.ps1
+4. Compile the test app using Compile-App.ps1
-7. Publish the main app using Publish-App.ps1
+5. Deploy the main app using Deploy-App.ps1
-8. Publish the test app using Publish-TestApp.ps1 (or use Publish-Apps.ps1 for both)
+6. Deploy the test app using Deploy-App.ps1
-9. Run tests using Run-Tests.ps1
+7. Run tests using Run-Tests.ps1
-10. View results using View-TestResults.ps1
+8. View results using View-TestResults.ps1
-11. Make a change to the test app that causes a test to fail
+9. Make a change to the test app that causes a test to fail
-12. Recompile and republish the test app
+10. Recompile and redeploy the test app
-13. Run tests to verify failure
+11. Run tests to verify failure
-14. Make a change to the main app to fix the test
+12. Make a change to the main app to fix the test
-15. Recompile and republish the main app
+13. Recompile and redeploy the main app
-16. Run tests to verify success
+14. Run tests to verify success
-17. Try the Start-TDDSession.ps1 script for an interactive workflow
+15. Try the Start-TDDSession.ps1 script for an interactive workflow
-18. Test the Watch-Changes.ps1 script for automatic workflow
+16. Test the Watch-Changes.ps1 script for automatic workflow
-19. Verify proper error handling in all scripts
+17. Verify proper error handling in all scripts
-20. Confirm the use of structured Docker output formats for container operations
+18. Confirm the use of structured Docker output formats for container operations
-21. Validate the specific pattern for Business Central container operations
+19. Validate the specific pattern for Business Central container operations
-22. Check the strongly-typed objects returned by each script
+20. Check the strongly-typed objects returned by each script
-23. Document any issues or improvements needed
+21. Document any issues or improvements needed
 ```

 **Verification:**